About the EDC

 Promoting a welcoming, sustainable Woodstock area,

 Improving and making the best use of land, buildings and other physical infrastructure, and

 Developing tools to promote a sustainable economy.

-The members of the EDC are Jon Spector (Chair), Joe DiNatale (Vice Chair), Courtney Lowe, Michael Malik, Larry Niles, Elizabeth Reaves, Mica Seely and Alita Wilson.
-(Note: there is one vacancy on the EDC currently.
-Application forms are available here and should be submitted to Town Hall.)
+The members of the EDC are Jon Spector (Chair), Joe DiNatale (Vice Chair), Patrick Fultz, Devon Kurtz, Michael Malik, Larry Niles, Elizabeth Reaves, Mica Seely and Alita Wilson.

 From 2016 to 2018 we supported 35 projects to improve the quality of life in Woodstock, support job creation, market the town to encourage visitors, plan for the future, and support the operations of the Commission:

 As a volunteer citizen-led Commission we welcome feedback from residents of Woodstock and visitors.
 Feel free to contact Sally Miller, the EDC Coordinator, at email@example.com or at (802) 299-7806.